ramakrishnanhulk20/Agriculture-Data-Dashboard/README.md

 Step 1:

-            Download the sample_data file from the above Google Drive link.
+            Download the sample_data file from the above.

 Step 2: